s-sohani/knowledge/DataLake/Swift.md

 The placement of the partitions is determined by a combination of replica count, replica lock, and data distribution mechanisms such as drive weight and unique-as-possible placement.

+### Some Swift Features
+- Static website hosting—Users can host static websites, including javascript and css, directly from Swift.
+Swift also supports custom error pages and auto-generate listings.
+- Automatically expiring objects—Objects can be given an expiry time after which they are no longer available and will be deleted.
+This is very useful for preventing stale data from remaining available and to comply with data retention policies.
+- Time-limited URLs—URLs can be generated that are valid for only a limited period of time.
+These URLs can prevent hotlinking or enable temporary write permissions without needing to hand out full credentials to an untrusted party.
+- Quotas—Storage limits can be set on containers and accounts.
+- Direct-from-HTML-form uploads—Users can generate web forms that upload data directly into Swift so that it doesn’t have to be proxied through another server
+- Versioned writes—Users can write a new version of an object and keep all older versions of the object.
+- Support for chunked Transfer-Encoding—Users can upload data to Swift without knowing ahead of time how large the object is.
+- Multi-Range reads—Users can read one or more sections of an object with only one read request
+- Access control lists—Users can configure access to their data to enable or prevent others ability to read or write the data
+- Programmatic access to data locality—Deployers can integrate Swift with systems like Hadoop and take advantage of locality information to lower network requirements when processing data.